aws-samples/amazon-ivs-auto-captions-web-demo/README.md

 # Amazon IVS Auto-captions Web demo

-A demo web application for demonstrating how you can use Amazon IVS in conjunction with Amazon Transcribe to deliver real-time captions for a live streams.
+A demo web application for demonstrating how you can use Amazon IVS in conjunction with Amazon Transcribe to deliver real-time captions for live streams.

 ![Auto-captions demo](auto-captions-demo.jpg)